COS301-SE-2024/WhatsOn-UP/docs/Read.md

 1. Click on the profile icon on the top right of the page.
 2. Click on the "Log out" button.
 3. Alternatively, you can click on the three dots on the bottom right of the page(**This is if you are an Admin or Host if not click the settings icon and navigate to profile**).

-Note: If you are a guest user you would be exiting the app without not signing out.There will be various areas where in the user can sign-up the(**refer to the image below for an example how that would look like** )
+Note: If you are a guest user, you will exit the app without signing out.
+Various areas within the app will provide options for signing up (refer to the image below for an example of how that might appear).
 []
 ## After creating an account you can do the following:
 ### 1. You can explore the General, Host, or Admin sections of this help menu.
 Look for the relevant subtitles to learn about each feature: